-With the growth of the EMBL Monterotondo campus both in terms of groups and numbers of staff members working on the campus, we recognised a need for specified services to assist the scientists to better achieve success.
+With the growth of the EMBL Rome campus in Monterotondo both in terms of groups and numbers of staff members working on the campus, we recognised a need for specified services to assist the scientists to better achieve success.
 We currently host five services: the Flow Cytometry Facility, the Genome Engineering Service, the Histology Service, the Transgenic Facility and the Microscopy Facility.

 EMBL has always been at the forefront of technology development because of the close collaboration between researchers and engineering staff which allows the development of tools that serve the constantly changing needs of science.